-This update of the Model is the product of Michigan land conservation practitioners and attorneys who have informally collaborated together, facilitated by the Heart of the Lakes Center for Land Conservation Policy.
+This update of the Model is the product of Michigan land conservation practitioners and attorneys who have informally collaborated together, facilitated by the Heart of the Lakes.

-To comment on this document, please contact the Heart of the Lakes Center for Land Conservation Policy, Jonathan Jarosz, jonathan@heartofthelakes.org, 989-737-9543, or Julie Stoneman, julie@heartofthelakes.org, 517-230-9225
+To comment on this document, please contact the Heart of the Lakes, Jonathan Jarosz, jonathan@heartofthelakes.org, 989-737-9543, or Alyssa Walters, alyssa@heartofthelakes.org, 989-292-3582.